|Oracle® Database Administrator's Reference

 ||Starting with AIX 5L version 5.3, this parameter counts the maximum number of asynchronous Input-Output servers for each CPU.
 On previous versions of AIX, it was a systemwide value.
 If you are using General Parallel File System (GPFS), then set

-If you are using JFS/JFS2, then set the initial value to 10 times the number of logical disks divided by the number of CPUs.
+If you are using JFS/JFS2, then set the initial value to 10 times the number of logical disks divided by the number of CPUs that are to be used concurrently but no more than 80.
 Monitor the actual number of

 ||Set the initial value to 4 times the number of logical disks multiplied by the queue depth.
 You can determine the queue depth by running the following command: